Homeowner Documents -- Keep for Tax Purposes

 All household expenses (if using home for business)

 If you use any portion of your home regularly and exclusively for your own business, you should keep a record of all repairs, utilities, maintenance services, and insurance pertaining to the home.
-These are deductible from the business income based on the percentage of area used.
+These are deductible from

 These same records also need to be kept for investment property, such as a rental.